Übersetzung durch Neil Mussett

 c) of the criminal prosecution office in criminal proceedings and of execution in criminal and regulatory fine cases, as well as of measures to maintain public order and means of coercion.

-(1) The senior judicial officer shall carry out all measures required to carry out the tasks assigned to him/her.
+(1) The senior judicial officer carries out all measures required to carry out the tasks assigned to him or her.

-(2) The senior judicial officer shall not be entitled
+(2) The senior judicial officer is not entitled

 1. to order an oath to be sworn or to administer an oath,